You’ll only climb it once – so climb with the Kili Experts!

 - Great equipment Great care is made to make sure all the equipment used on Kilimanjaro is both of a very high quality and maintained to the very highest standards.

-- A first-class ethical policy Our policy towards your mountain crew and the natural environment in which we work is pretty much the best on Kilimanjaro, and all your mountain crew will be paid a guaranteed decent wage!
+- A first-class ethical policy Our policy towards your mountain crew and the natural environment in which we work is pretty much the best on Kilimanjaro.
+We are KPAP partners, which means that all your mountain crew will be paid a guaranteed decent wage and their welfare on the mountain will be as good as it gets on Kili!
 Follow this link to see the ethical policy.

 - Private toilets on all our public treks